progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--She’s ready to push up her work, but gets an e-mail from Josie that a branch with some initial work on it was already pushed to the server as `featureBee`.
 Jessica first needs to merge those changes in with her own before she can push to the server.
 She can then fetch Josie’s changes down with `git fetch`:-->

-Jessica könnte ihre Arbeit jetzt hochladen, aber sie hat eine E-Mail von Josie erhalten, daß sie bereits einen Feature Branch `featureBee` für dasselbe Feature auf dem Server angelegt hat.
+Jessica könnte ihre Arbeit jetzt hochladen, aber sie hat eine E-Mail von Josie erhalten, dass sie bereits einen Feature Branch `featureBee` für dasselbe Feature auf dem Server angelegt hat.
 Jessica muß also erst ihre eigenen Änderungen mit diesem Branch mergen und dann dorthin pushen.
 Sie lädt also Josies Änderungen mit `git fetch` herunter:

 	$ git fetch origin
 	...